Homelessness in Richmond

 The City of Richmond is committed to working in partnership with senior levels of government and the private and non-profit sectors, to help meet the needs of individuals experiencing homelessness in Richmond.
 Recognizing that senior levels of government have the primary responsibility of providing funding for homeless prevention programs, services and affordable housing, the City is committed to remaining a local leader that works with community organizations to ensure that homelessness in Richmond is rare, brief and non-recurring.

-In May and June 2019, the City is leading public engagement activities to seek input on the Draft Homelessness Strategy.
-There are several ways to get involved, including:
+In May and June 2019, the City completed public engagement activities to seek input on the Draft Homelessness Strategy.
+There were several ways to get involved, including an online feedback form posted at Let's Talk Richmond and a public open house held on June 5, 2019.

 Rapid Response to Homelessness